 It is now easier to run an A/B split test to compare the performance of two ads.
 You can quickly and easily adjust key elements, such as headlines or call to actions, and see which works best.
 Any member of your target audience will only get to see one of these ads, so you can accurately see which one works best.

-As a part of this feature, Facebook Business Manager will provide you with certain business questions surrounding campaign performance you want answered.
+As a part of this feature, Facebook Business Manager will provide you with certain business questions surrounding campaign performance you want to be answered.
 Facebook then automatically generates the right questions to give you the answer you need.
-It will run the necessary tests and provide you with useful insight into the performance of each campaign and which one had the best results, such as lowest cost per click.
+It will run the necessary tests and provide you with useful insight into the performance of each campaign and which one had the best results, such as the lowest cost per click.
 This Test and Learn functionality will hopefully be up and running in early 2018.

 Dynamic ads for travel is already an incredibly useful tool for businesses who operate in the travel niche.
 You can pick up on customers who have expressed an interest in travelling to certain destinations but haven’t yet booked their accommodation.
 Here are 3 new features Facebook has used to improve upon dynamic ads for travel.